Kakraita

-Kakraita also known as Kakrahta or kakrentha is a Village of Sikandra block of Agra District in Uttar Pradesh, India.
+Kakraita, also known as Kakrahta or Kakrentha, is a village of Sikandra block of Agra District in Uttar Pradesh, India.

 Geography

-The Village is on the border of Yamuna River with Mathura district to the East.
+The village is on the banks of the Yamuna River, with Mathura district to the west.

-The main spoken language is Hindi as the major population is Hindu.
-The local pin code for the village is 282007 as it falls in the Sikandra block of Agra district.
+The main spoken language is Hindi, as the major population is Hindu.
+The local pin code for the village is 282007, as it falls in the Sikandra block of Agra district.

 Location

-Gurudwara Guru ka Tal, a tourist or Sikh religious destination is located in Village and monument Akbar tomb and NH-2 which connect it to Mathura are nearby to the Village.
+Gurudwara Guru ka Tal, a tourist and Sikh religious destination, is located in village, and the monument Akbar's tomb and NH-19, which connects it with Mathura district, are nearby.